On Dirichlet, Poncelet and Abel problems

-At the beginning let a circle $A$ lie inside another circle $B$.
-From any point on $B$, draw a tangent to $A$ and extend it to $B$.
-From the intersection point, draw another tangent, etc. For $n$ tangents, the result is called an $n$-sided Poncelet transverse.
-This Poncelet transverse can be closed for one point of origin, i.e. there exists one circuminscribed (simultaneously inscribed in the outer and circumscribed on the inner) $n$-gon.
-We could begin with a polygon that is understood as the union of a set of straight lines sequentially jointing a given cyclic sequence of points (vertices) on the plane.
+To begin with, let a circle $A$ lie inside another circle $B$.
+From any point on $B$, let us draw a tangent to $A$ and extend it to $B$.
+From the intersection point, let us draw another tangent, etc. For $n$ tangents, the result is called an $n$-sided Poncelet transverse.
+This Poncelet transverse can be closed for one point of origin, i.e. there exists one circuminscribed $n$-gon (which is inscribed into the outer circle and, at the same time, circumscribed around the inner circle).
+We may begin with a polygon, which will be understood as a set of straight lines bridging, in a sequential manner, a given cyclic sequence of points (i.e. vertices) on the plane.
 If there exist two circles, inscribed and circumscribed for this polygon, then this polygon is called a bicentric polygon.
-Note that sides of the polygon can intersect and the intersection point is not obligatory to be a vertex.
-Furthermore, the inscribed circle does not obligatory touch a segment between vertices, the contact point can lie on extension of the side and therefore the circles can intersect.
-Bicentric polygons are popular objects of investigations in geometry.
-This is most known form of the Poncelet porism.
-If we denote by $r$ the radius of the inscribed circle, by $R$ the radius of the circumscribed circle and by $d$ a distance between the circumcenter and incenter for a bicentric polygon then these three numbers can not be arbitrary and together with $n$ they satisfy some relations.
-So, for the case of triangle the relation is sometimes known as the Euler triangle formula $R^2-2Rr-d^2=0$.
-One of popular notations for such relations (necessary and sufficient for existence of a bicentric polygon) is given in terms of additional quantities
+Note that sides of the polygon are allowed to intersect, and the intersection point will not necessarily be a vertex.
+Furthermore, the inscribed circle does not necessarily contact a segment located between vertices, and the contact point can lie on an extension of the side and therefore the circles may intersect.
+Bicentric polygons serve as popular objects of investigations in geometry.
+This is the most well-known form of the Poncelet porism.

+If we denote a radius of the inscribed circle as $r$, a radius of the circumscribed circle as $R$ and a distance between the circumcenter and incenter for a bicentric polygon as $d$, then these three numbers will not be arbitrary and along with $n$, they will have to satisfy certain relations.
+So, for the case of a triangle, such relation is sometimes called as the Euler triangle formula $R^2-2Rr-d^2=0$, which was well-known even in Babylon for some particular cases.
+One of popular notations for such relations (which is necessary and sufficient for existence of a bicentric polygon) can be given in terms of additional quantities